Kurento/kurento/source/tutorials/java/tutorial-2-magicmirror.rst

 Java Tutorial 2 - WebRTC magic mirror
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-This web application consists on a magic mirror that add with a funny hat over your face.
-It is implemented using `WebRTC`:term: technology.
-The following picture shows an screenshot of this demo running in a web browser:
+This web application extends Tutorial 1 adding media processing to the basic `WebRTC`:term: loopback.
+This processing uses computer vision and augmented reality techniques to add a funny hat on top of faces.
+The following picture shows a screenshot of the demo running in a web browser:

 .. figure:: ../../images/kurento-java-tutorial-2-magicmirror-screenshot.png
    :align:   center